mrzachnugent/react-native-reusables/README.md

 ## Powered by [Expo](https://docs.expo.dev/) and styled with [NativeWind v4](https://www.nativewind.dev/v4/overview)

-Inspired by [ui.shadcn.com](https://ui.shadcn.com) with the purpose to be used to build your own **mobile** component libraries.
+[UI by shadcn](https://ui.shadcn.com) for React Native with the purpose to be used to build your own component libraries.
 Copy, paste, and tailor the code to suit your specific requirements.

 <details>
 <summary>Table of contents</summary>